 4. Sip Unique Beverages

 From farmhouse breweries and countryside tasting rooms to downtown warehouse style distilleries, it’s no secret that Frederick wineries, breweries, and distilleries are on the map.
-Home to Maryland’s largest craft brewery, Flying Dog, Frederick now boasts over 20 unique tasting rooms.
-New on the scene is Attaboy Brewery, an independent brewery and taproom located along Carroll Creek Park.
+Home to one of Maryland’s largest craft breweries, Flying Dog, Frederick now boasts over 25 unique tasting rooms.
+New on the scene is Idiom Brewery, an independent brewery and taproom located along Carroll Creek Park.

 5. Eat Until You Can’t Eat Anymore

 New and unique dining options are coming to Frederick every day and the culinary scene just keeps getting better!
-Frederick Restaurant Week, March 6-12, 2017, is a particularly great time to check out a new restaurant or return to your favorite spot.
-Over 15 participating restaurants will offer diners multi-course meals at mouth-watering prices.
+Frederick Restaurant Week is a particularly great time to check out a new restaurant or return to your favorite spot.
+More than 15 participating restaurants offer diners multi-course meals at mouth-watering prices.